misaksen/plankapp/README.md

 ```

 Visit the printed URL on a mobile browser, grant camera access after tapping **Start tracking**, and you should see live posture feedback.
+The dev server now runs over HTTPS with a self-signed certificate (courtesy of `@vitejs/plugin-basic-ssl`).
+Allow the certificate warning the first time you load it on each device so the camera APIs become available.

 ### Camera Permissions & HTTPS